+a.
 Pre-Applications:

 The preliminary application must be formatted as per section IV.B.2.a below.
-Any description/narrative in excess of this limit will not be read.
+Any description/narrative more than this limit will not be read.
 The preliminary application shall consist of:

 - a cover sheet with the name and contact information for the applicant. - an abstract of 200 words or less.
 The abstract should list the study objectives, identify partner organizations, identify the target population/community, and clearly identify the knowledge gap that the study will address. - a narrative addressing the rating factors which must not exceed 5 pages in length (excluding the cover sheet).
-Note that although submitting pages in excess of the page limit will not disqualify the pre-application, HUD will not consider the information on any page beyond the 5-page limit. - biographical sketches (maximum length of one page per person) for a maximum of three key personnel - a list of references that are cited in the responses to the rating factors. - the estimated total funding that would be requested in a full application if successful. - Form SF424_Application_for_Federal_Assistance (be sure to correctly identify the NOFA title, Funding Opportunity Number and CFDA number).
+Note that although submitting pages more than the page limit will not disqualify the pre-application, HUD will not consider the information on any page beyond the 5-page limit. - biographical sketches (maximum length of one page per person) for a maximum of three key personnel. - a list of references that are cited in the responses to the rating factors. - the estimated total funding that would be requested in a full application if successful. - Form SF424 Application for Federal Assistance and applicable assurances (SF-424A-D, as applicable).
+Be sure to correctly identify the NOFO title, Funding Opportunity Number and CFDA number.
 Applicants must also include the nine-digit zip code (zip code plus four digits) associated with the applicant address in box 8d of Form SF-424.
-You can find the 9-digit zip code through the USPS website (http://usps.com) by selecting ?Look Up a Zip Code? under the ?Quick Tools? menu on the USPS homepage and entering the street address.
+You can find the 9-digit zip code through the USPS website (http://usps.com) by selecting "Look Up a Zip Code?" under the "Quick Tools" menu on the USPS homepage and entering the street address.